Reactive-Extensions/RxJS-DOM/readme.md

 ## LICENSE

-Copyright 2013 MS Open Tech
+Copyright 2013 Microsoft Open Technologies

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.